-ECB opened door at June meeting to removing bond-buying pledge: minutes
+ECB open to further step toward slow stimulus exit: minutes

+FRANKFURT (Reuters) - European Central Bank policymakers are open to a further step toward reducing their monetary stimulus but are likely to move slowly out of fear of causing market turmoil, minutes of their last meeting showed on Thursday.

+With inflation in the euro zone slowly rebounding, the ECB is preparing to dial back its stimulus policy of ultra-low rates and massive bond purchases, but doing so without upsetting investors is proving a challenge after years of easy money.

-FRANKFURT European Central Bank rate setters meeting last month opened the door to dropping a long-standing pledge to boost the ECB's bond-purchase program if necessary, minutes of the meeting showed on Thursday.
+Rate setters meeting on June 7-8 discussed dropping a long-standing pledge to boost the ECB's 2.3 trillion euros bond purchase program if necessary, a key element of their policy message.

-ECB policymakers discussed already taking out that so-called "easing bias" from their policy message at the June 7-8 meeting but decided against it because the euro zone's economic recovery had yet to result in higher inflation - the bank's main policy objective.
+Eventually they decided against doing so because the euro zone's economic recovery had yet to result in higher inflation - the bank's main policy objective.

-But, confirming a Reuters exclusive, the central bankers said they could review at future meetings the promise to increase the "size and/or duration" of its 2.3 trillion euro bond-buying program, if needed.
+But, confirming a Reuters exclusive, the central bankers said they could review that so-called easing bias at future meetings.

 "If confidence in the inflation outlook improved further, the case for retaining this bias could be reviewed," the ECB said in its policy accounts.

-German government bond yields hit new 18-month highs and the euro edged higher after the minutes were published.
+German government bond yields hit new 18-month highs and the euro edged higher after the minutes were released as traders speculated on a "tapering" of the ECB's debt-purchase program, due to run until December.

-With inflation in the euro zone slowly rebounding, the ECB is preparing to dial back its stimulus policy of ultra-low rates and massive bond purchases.

-But doing so without upsetting investors is proving a challenge, with bond yields and the euro EUR= rising sharply last week after ECB President Mario Draghi hinted at possible policy tweaks.
+They were resuming a rally started last week, when ECB President Mario Draghi hinted at possible policy tweaks.

+"The ECB’s tiptoeing towards tapering will continue," said ING economist Carsten Brzeski.
+"It should remain a very gradual and cautious process, given the ECB’s fear of taper tantrum."

-In the minutes, the ECB stressed the need for "continued caution in communication" as any perception that it was moving away from its stimulus policy could upset financial markets, undoing some of its stimulus effort.
+In the minutes, the ECB stressed the need for "continued caution in communication" as any perception that it was moving away from its stimulus policy could roil financial markets, undoing some of its previous efforts.

 Indeed, ECB Chief Economist Peter Praet said earlier on Thursday the central bank needed to be patient and maintain a steady hand in policy as inflation was still far below its target of almost 2 percent.